PersonaMark: Personalized LLM watermarking for model protection and user attribution: Introduction

-(1) We propose the first personalized text watermarking approach that embeds specific watermarks based on unique user IDs.
-This method is highly scalable, making it suitable for protecting customized and stylized LLMs with a large amount of users.
+(1) We propose the personalized text watermarking approach that embeds specific watermarks based on unique user IDs.
+This method is highly scalable, making it suitable for protecting customized and stylized LLMs with a large amount of users with fast attribution speed.

 (2) We utilize the sentence structures and user-specific hashing to achieve sentence-level watermarking.
-The watermark is closely related to language style, thus it is hard to erase when considering retaining styles.
-Results show that text quality is preserved and there is less influence on model behaviors, making our approach more viable for real-world applications.
+The watermark is intricately linked to language style, making it difficult to remove without altering inherent styles.
+Results indicate that text quality is well-preserved with minimal impact on model behaviors, thereby enhancing the approach's viability for real-world applications.

-(3) We introduce three indicators designed to comprehensively assess the impact of watermarking techniques on model behavior and text outputs, hoping to enhance the research on text watermarking and providing new metrics for the community.
+(3) We introduce three indicators designed to comprehensively assess the impact of watermarking techniques on model behavior and text outputs.
+Extensive experiments results demonstrate the superiority of our proposed method in terms of perplexity, sentiment polarity, key information consistency, readability and detection accuracy.